mguenther/kafka-scala-examples/README.md

 $ docker-compose scale=kafka 1   # downscales to 1 Kafka broker after the previous upscale
 ```

+After changing the number of Kafka brokers, give the cluster some time so that all brokers can finish their cluster-join procedure.
+This should complete in a couple of seconds and you can inspect the output of the resp.
+Docker containers just to be sure that everything is fine.
+Kafka Manager should also reflect the change in the number of Kafka brokers after they successfully joined the cluster.

+## Setting up Yahoo Kafka Manager

 The Yahoo Kafka Manager needs to be configured for the local cluster before you are able to view the statistics of the cluster.
 Open up your browser and go to the URL ```localhost:9000``` to open up Kafka Manager.
 You will notice that there is no cluster configuration ready.

 ![Kafka-Manager-No-Cluster-Configured](./README-kafka-manager-01.jpg)